MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ## Connect to Exchange Online PowerShell using MFA

-If you account uses multi-factor authentication, use the steps in this section.
+If your account uses multi-factor authentication, use the steps in this section.
 Otherwise, skip to the [Connect to Exchange Online PowerShell without using MFA](#connect-to-exchange-online-powershell-without-using-mfa) section.

 1. In a Windows PowerShell window, load the EXO V2 module by running the following command: